hazelcast/hazelcast-csharp-client/README.md

 Hazelcast lets you plug a custom serializer to be used for serialization of objects.

-Let's say you have a class `CustomSerializableType` and you would like to customize the serialization.
-The reason may be you want to use an external serializer for only one class.
+Let's say you have a class `CustomSerializableType` and you would like to customize the serialization, since you may want to use an external serializer for only one class.

 ```c#
 public class CustomSerializableType